secretstartups/handbook/business-technology/team-member-enablement/onboarding-access-requests/index.html.md

     As many purchases of laptops have occurred with employees making the purchases and then being reimbursed by GitLab, a remote employee would typically be making a purchase of a laptop pre-loaded with Windows Home Edition.
 - Windows Home Edition is notoriously [hard to secure](https://www.markloveless.net/blog/2019/1/15/dealing-with-windows-10).

-Further information on GitLab authorized operating systems, versions, and exception process is available on the [Approved OSs](/handbook/security/approved_os.html) page.
+Further information on GitLab authorized operating systems, versions, and exception process is available on the [Approved Operating Systems for GitLab Team Member Endpoint Systems](/handbook/it/operating-systems/) page.

 The operating system choices have obviously affected the hardware selection process.

 Apple hardware is the common choice among GitLab team members.
-Team members may also select a Dell Linux laptop if they are familiar with Linux and capable of self-support.
+Team members may also select a Dell Linux laptop if they are familiar with Linux and capable of self-support, as long as they are using an approved operating system.

 NOTE: GitLab's IT Ops team uses a corporate discount for our corporate-purchased Apple products only.
 Apple does **not** have an employee discount program for GitLab at this time.